Last Updated on June 18, 2022

 Visiting Portugal’s Pena Palace, located in Sintra about 45 minutes out of Lisbon, is a magical experience.

 Like something out of a fairy tale, Pena Palace is perched atop a hill accessible by a steep, winding road.
-When we visited early in the morning, the top half of the hill was covered in a thick fog covering the castle and surrounds.
+When we visited early in the morning, the top half of the hill was covered in a thick fog covering the castle and its surrounds.
 As the fog lifted, we were left with the vision of a colorful castle, complete with elaborate stone ornaments and turrets, surrounded by a lush thick green forest around the castle grounds.

 The Pena Palace, also known as the Palacio Nacional da Pena, was built in the 19th century as a summer home for the Portuguese royals.
 These days, it is one of the most popular attractions in Portugal, for good reason!

-This magical castle is like no other with its different colored sections, including purple, red, and yellow, and a unique architectural mix of several styles including Moorish and Romanticism influence.
+This magical castle is like no other with its different colored sections, including purple, red, and yellow, and a unique architectural mix of several styles including Moorish and Romanticism influences.
 Visitors can also explore the opulent castle interiors, however, our visit was focused on exploring the exterior of the castle, including the outdoor terrace and surrounding castle grounds.

 Whilst in Sintra, make sure to also check out the nearby eccentric Quinta da Regaleira palace, which comes complete with grottos, caves, secret tunnels, and a below-ground well.